What we've learned from North Korea's missile tests

 (CNN)A missile capable of reaching the United States topped with a nuclear warhead is considered to be Pyongyang's ultimate goal.

-On Tuesday, Pyongyang made major progress toward that goal, announcing it had successfully tested an intercontinental ballistic missile.
+On July 28, Pyongyang made major progress toward that goal, announcing it had successfully tested an intercontinental ballistic missile that can reach most of the mainland US, including some of the country's largest cities.

-Japan's Defense Ministry said the missile, called the Hwasong-14, flew well over 2,500 kilometers (1,550 miles) -- far enough to reach Alaska.

 It's one of a number of ballistic missile tests this year, and showed North Korea has the ability to potentially strike a US state.